Carrie Underwood Says ‘Cry Pretty Tour 360’ Will Be Her Best Yet

 — People (@people) April 8, 2019

 Underwood went on to admit that she does believe that supporting female acts can have a positive effect on the ongoing issues that women face in country music.
-While she admits that putting on a good show is the highest priority, the singer also stresses that it’s a bonus when they’re women and that they have to “support each other.”
+While she admits that putting on a good show is the highest priority, the singer also stresses that it’s a bonus when her supporting musicians are women — and that they have to “support each other.”

 Before hitting rehearsals for the tour, Underwood was getting back into shape after giving birth to her second son, Jacob, back in January.
 She said that it has been more of a challenge than her recovery after giving birth to her first son, Isaiah, citing her struggles in the gym.

-In an Instagram post, Underwood vowed to stop being so hard on herself and avoid analyzing every curve, angle, and pound.
+In an Instagram post, Underwood vowed to stop being so hard on herself — and to avoid analyzing every curve, angle, and pound.
 She made the comments after the realization that her body didn’t belong to her over the past year, instead providing a home for her new son.
-Finally, she committed to focusing on what she can do instead of what she can’t.
+Finally, she committed to focusing on what she can do, instead of what she can’t.